ahopgood/ahopgood.github.io/_drafts/2025-11-26-cucumber-multipart-files.markdown

       1. `name` is the parameter name we're storing the file under
       2. `filename` is the original name of the file prior to upload
    2. `Content-Type` to describe the content type of our file.
-4. Finally we add everything as a Spring HttpEntity to the form data under our parameter name (same as our `name` in the content disposition header)
+4. Finally, we add the form content as a Spring HttpEntity to the form data map under our parameter name (same as our `name` in the content disposition header)
    1. Both our headers are added as a HttpHeaders instance
    2. The file contents are added as the `body` of the entity by retrieving the bytes from our `MockMultipartFile`
-5. We then put the form data back into our context to be used by our [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html)
+5. We then put the form data **back** into our context to be used by our [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) later on.

 The full declared step looks as follows:
 ```